Mile (弥勒), a 30-minute train ride from Kunming, is a surprisingly nice town. Discover what to see and whether it is worth a day trip.

 Next to the lake, you can find the new “old town”.
 In China, almost every major city has an “old town”, and most are not old at all, just brand new but built using classic Chinese architecture.

 There is also an artificial canal all around the area (another common thing in these old towns).
-It is nothing spectacular, especially if you have visited Lijiang, Dali, or Shaxi, but worth a visit during the evening.
+It is nothing spectacular, especially if you have visited Lijiang, Dali, or Shaxi, but it’s worth a visit during the evening.

 Dongfengyun (东风韵)

-The total area covers a surface of about 3.69 square kilometres, and the strange-looking buildings are nothing but permanent artistic installations.
+Dongfengyun is the most famous place in Mile, especially among Chinese people.
+The total area covers a surface of about 3.69 square kilometers, and the strange-looking buildings are permanent artistic installations.

-Jinping shan (锦屏山风景区) park
+Jinping Shan park (锦屏山风景区)

 The other landmark of Mile is Jinping Shan Park, which boasts the “tallest smiling Buddha in the world” (弥勒大佛) with its 19,99 meters (it was built in 1999).
+Located just a short ride from the city center, it’s a peaceful spot to spend a few hours walking among trees, temples, and quiet paths.

 Keyi Village (可邑旅游小镇)

-About 30 minutes north of Mile, you can visit Keyi, which means “good luck, happiness and auspicious” in the local language.
+About 30 minutes north of Mile, you can visit Keyi, which means “good luck, happiness, and auspicious” in the local language.
 It’s a small, overdeveloped minority village belonging to the Axi people, a branch of the Yi people.

-There are some cool paintings here and there, and people are nice, but you can see the same stuff pretty much in all of the minority villages around Yunnan and for free.
+Long story short, Keyi is a tourist trap.
+You have to pay a ticket to enter the area with nothing to offer.
+There are some cool paintings here and there, and people are friendly, but you can see the same stuff pretty much in all of the minority villages around Yunnan, and for free.

 There is also a suspended bridge on the way to the village and a giant statue of a leaping tiger at the top of a mountain, but they were built to justify the ticket price.